alex-santiago/aws-book-library-serverless/readme.md

 # Library api deployed to AWS using serverless

 An AWS api that inserts books into a dynamoDb table.
 The api is deployed using the [serverless](https://serverless.com/) framework.
+Also the api functions integrate with the twilio service to send sms messages when a new book is submited or deleted.

 ## Basic operations:

-1. Submit book - receives a .json:
+1. Submit book - receives a .json to include a book and sends a sms. .json format:

 	```json
 	{